prinnevald/project-ideas/README.md

 - [ ] Python module to handle NDMP
 - [ ] Random sentence generator to automate the writing of weekly activity reports for internship
 - [ ] Create repository with python modules for different RFS services running on different ports
+- [ ] Teamificator - TG bot for team division
+- [ ] Pidor of the Day with NU statistics
+- [ ] Wish granter - wish creator based on the person characteristics